 Based in Dalton, Georgia, USFloors was founded in 2001 as an importer/marketer of environmentally responsible flooring products but added a U.S. manufacturing plant in 2008 and a China plant in 2013, where they manufacture cork, bamboo, FSC-certified hardwood, and luxury vinyl flooring products.

 The luxury vinyl flooring made by the USFloors company is more commonly known under its single brand, COREtec.
-Several dozen wood-look luxury vinyl planks are available, as well a good selection of luxury vinyl tiles mimicking natural stone, ceramics, concrete, cork, and bamboo.
+Several dozen wood-look luxury vinyl planks are available, as well as a good selection of luxury vinyl tiles mimicking natural stone, ceramics, concrete, cork, and bamboo.
 Buyers can be reassured they are choosing flooring from a company with a notable reputation for producing environmentally friendly products.